matrix-org/synapse/docs/modules.md

 `{"@bob:example.com", "@charlie:somewhere.org"}` is returned, this signifies that Alice should receive presence updates sent by Bob and Charlie, regardless of whether these users share a room.

 #### Password auth provider callbacks

-Password auth providers offer a way for server administrators to integrate their Synapse installation with an existing authentication system.
+Password auth providers offer a way for server administrators to integrate their Synapse installation with an external authentication system.
 The callbacks can be registered by using the Module API's `register_password_auth_provider_callbacks` method.

 To register authentication checkers, the module should register both of: